Virginia’s Permanent Standard: Infectious Disease Prevention: SARS-CoV-2 Virus That Causes COVID – 19

 - CDC recommendations that are followed to meet the requirements of this standard.

-Virginia’s Infectious Disease Prevention Standard Online Training Course
+Virginia’s Infectious Disease Prevention Permanent Standard Online Training Course

-We have created an online course you can watch when it is convenient for you, receive the required certificate of training, as well as one (1) hour of continuing education.
+You can purchase this course in our online store by clicking the Buy Now button below.
+View this course when it is convenient for you and receive the required certificate of training.
 This is not a group training.
 It is individual training.
-This online training covers Virginia’s standard specifically addressing measures to reduce the spread of SARS-CoV-2, the virus that causes COVID -19.
+This online training covers Virginia’s permanent standard specifically addressing measures to reduce the spread of SARS-CoV-2, the virus that causes COVID -19.
 It serves as a supplement to enhance existing VOSH laws, rules, and regulations and applies to all employers, employees, and places of employment in the Commonwealth of Virginia.
-Our course provides the training your staff needs to meet the training requirements of the standard, as well as training on the written Infectious Disease Plan.
+Our course provides the training your staff needs to meet the training requirements of the permanent standard, as well as training on the written Infectious Disease Plan.
 You will receive a certificate of completion.

 Total Medical Compliance is an ADA CERP Recognized Provider.